This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Add wet ingredients.
 Add peanut butter, Wholesome Yum Keto Maple Syrup, and vanilla.
 Pulse again until uniform.

 - Form.
-Use a small cookie scoop and your hands to form the keto power bites into 1-inch balls and place on parchment paper.
+Use a small cookie scoop and your hands to grab the dough and form the keto power bites into 1-inch balls and place on parchment paper.

 Low Carb Energy Balls FAQs

 Most energy balls are made with high-carb ingredients like oats, dried fruit, and honey or maple syrup, so would not be low carb or keto friendly.

 Are these peanut butter energy balls keto?